 First, you can’t stop plaintiffs’ lawyers from sending demand letters or filing lawsuits.

 If they want to file a lawsuit, you could certified by god himself and you’re still going to receive that dreaded notice.

-Second, as of 2020 and likely 2021 there is no legal prescription on exactly how to make your website ADA compliant so it’s technically impossible to have your website certified as ADA compliant.
+Second, as of January 2021 there is no formal legal prescription on exactly how private entities should their website compliant so it’s technically impossible to have your website certified as ADA compliant.

-The best you can do is to have a statement of conformance with WCAG 2.0 AA or WCAG 2.1 AA issued by an independent company or agency that has audited and/or remediated your website.
+What you can do is to have a statement of conformance with WCAG 2.0 AA or WCAG 2.1 AA issued by an independent company that has audited and/or remediated your website.
 A statement of conformance is going to list out all of the individual success criteria and check each check box that your website (or app, software, documents, etc.) has been found to conform with the Web Content Accessibility Guidelines.

 In a Nutshell

 If I had to condense this guide into the most important bullet points, here they are:

 - hire a reputable company